 Look for signs of water penetration, because major leaks inside the home are most likely originating there.

-Have roof leaks recently appeared inside your home?
+Have leaks recently appeared inside your home?
 If so, there could be a leak somewhere on your roof.

 Leaks often occur in roof valleys (which direct rainwater into gutters) and in areas where flashing has developed cracks and breaks.